 2018 was all about eyebrows and we think the trend is not going anywhere anytime soon!
 Get gorgeous brows with this DIY castor oil serum.

 We’re settling the dilemma of sea salt vs. sugar spray once and for all to find out the real key to great beachy waves.
+Read on to find out what works best!

 In the never-ending fight with acne, we’re one step closer to winning: this melaleuca and clay face mask works wonders!
 We also shared the best essential oils to use for acne-prone skin here.